dnyncm/Drum-DOM/README.md

 # Drum-DOM
-click to press the keyboard character to play the drum sounds.
+click or press the keyboard character to play the drum sounds.